uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 ### Testing it on the Browser

+Firefox is the standard for marking in this class, so it's a good idea to test your site using Firefox.

 Click on the different buttons to test out each mode.

 You should also try simulating various devices with different displays to make sure your website is "responsive."
 Both browsers have a button